fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 'prjoects'-list, and on it are all the projects, and every project is its own (sub) list as well, but these sub-items should somehow also occur on the primary 'next actions' list, If I understood that correctly.
 Or not?

+Generally:
+- How to deal with items that should go in multiple lists?

 Okay, well, apart from this little one, I am massively positive about this.
 I think it is one of the books helping me a tremendous amount more than others;